 - Drinking plenty of hydrating fluids, such as water, will cool the body and prevent dehydration.

-- Taking over-the-counter painkillers, such as ibuprofen or acetaminophen, to help relieve pain.
+- Taking painkillers available for purchase over the counter or online, such as ibuprofen or acetaminophen, to help relieve pain.

 - Remaining in a cool, shaded room away from direct sunlight.